rleroi/blame-log/README.md

 ```

 ## Disclaimer
-This package is made for _fun_ only, do not fire anyone. 😉
+This package is intended for _fun_ purposes only.
+Please refrain from using it to make employment decisions. 😉